 How can I find out if I am eligible for dental care at a Queensland Health clinic?

 If you are not eligible for public dental services, you can find a local private dentist by visiting the Australian Dental Association’s Find a dentist online search tool.

-I have an appointment tomorrow, but am sick.
+I have an appointment coming up but I am sick.
 Should I still attend?